yusekiya/raspi3_setup/roles/kiosk_env/README.md

 ```

-Whether to enable autohide of LXDE panel (task bar), and the height of the hidden panel .
+Whether to enable autohide of LXDE panel (task bar), and the height of the hidden panel in pixels.

 ``` yaml
 kiosk_env_autohide_enabled: yes